HomeGuidesRecipesAPI ReferenceChangelog

 Minimum Fee: Ensuring Minimum Revenue

-• You can set a minimum_fee value as a fixed amount in the input currency.
+• You can set a minimum_fee value as a fixed amount in the input currency using the Fee Management API endpoints.

 • This ensures a minimum revenue per transaction, regardless of the transaction size.